Middlemen the key to corporate bond market's electric dreams

 MarketAxess's momentum has boosted its stock, which is up almost 60 percent over the last 12 months compared with 4 percent for the S&P 500, pushing its market cap up from $500 million in 2010 to $3.8 billion.

-Competitors include Tradeweb, majority-owned by Reuters News parent Thomson Reuters (TRI.N), as well as Bloomberg ETOMS, Electronifie, and TruMid.
+Competitors include Tradeweb, majority-owned by Reuters News parent Thomson Reuters, as well as Bloomberg ETOMS, Electronifie, and TruMid.

 Platforms that have tried to bypass the broker-dealers and connect buyers and sellers directly have so far struggled to catch on, partly because of concerns over how confidential information would be handled.